Grand Bahama The Bahamas Travel Guide

 Confirm passport at least six months of validity beyond travel dates.
 Check visa requirements for your nationality at bahamas.gov.bs and apply early.

-Book international and inter-island flights well in advance for better rates.
-Secure your chosen accommodation early, notably during busy times.
+Book international and inter-inter-island flights well ahead of time for lower prices.
+Secure your chosen accommodation early, particularly in busy times.

 Purchase comprehensive travel insurance (World Nomads is one option).
-Inform your bank and credit card companies of your travel dates.
+Notify your bank and card issuer companies of your travel dates.